6 questions have been answered below, , why not ask your own?

 Many people are unaware that if you are an innocent victim of a crime and you are injured as a result of being involved in a crime, you are well within rights to claim for compensation from the Criminal Injuries Compensation Authority.

-This body is run by the government and it ensures that anybody who has been injured as a direct result of being involved innocently in a crime such as a burglary, a rape or mugging, gets the compensation they deserve.
-Regardless of how serious the injury is, you are entitled to put in a claim for compensation.
+The Criminal Injuries Compensation Authority (CICA) is run by the government and it ensures that anybody who has been injured as a direct result of being involved innocently in a crime such as a burglary, a rape or mugging, gets the compensation they deserve.
+Victims of criminal assaults are entitled to put in a claim for compensation.
 Injuries after such crimes do not have to be physical; they can be emotional as well.
 Many people do not realise the mental affects being involved in such a crime and it can be very traumatic.
 Criminal injuries compensation also covers emotional injuries such as not being able to leave the house, or depression.

 Each case is assessed on a case by case basis and there is no fixed amount that is awarded to each case, but the amount you will receive for your injuries largely depends on how serious the crime was and also how badly injured you have been.
 You will need to provide medical evidence of your injuries as well as any costs you have incurred because of your accident.
 You should document any visit to the hospital or your doctor, as well as keeping a diary of things that have had to change as a result of the crime.